 Public administration focuses on the formation of good government policy to run thriving cities, states, and nations.
-The simple, flexible major informs civil servants of social issues with more political theory than complicated data.
+This simple, flexible major teaches civil servants about social issues without complicated data.
 Typical job titles are legislator, public interest advocate, mayor, county commissioner, city manager, and senator.

 • Colorado Technical University– Online B.S. in Public Administration

 • Kentucky State University– Public Administration (BA) Major Online

 • Northern Arizona University– Online Bachelor’s in Public Administration